nexssp/cli/README.md

 Nexss Programmer apart from being innovative technology, uses great libraries and technologies.
 Please consider also support them.

+For some of the languages compiler installations for Windows we use great Scoop from Luke Sampson.
+Please also consider support him.

+Thank you.

 More here: [**Nexss.com**](https://nexss.com/)